point-ab/ockero_data_pipeline/README.md

 1. Clone the repository:
 2. Create and activate a virtual environment:

-python -m venv venv
-source venv/bin/activate  # On Windows: venv\Scripts\activate

-3. Install dependencies:
-pip install -r requirements.txt
+3. Install dependencies: pip install -r requirements.txt

 ## Configuration
 1. .Env  -- use this!